 This degree is professionally accredited by the Broadcast Journalism Training Council, an important benchmark of quality recognised across the UK media industry.

 We timetable teaching across the whole of our campus, the details of which can be found on our campus map.
 Teaching may take place in a student’s home department, but may also be timetabled to take place within other departments or central teaching space.

 Your degree may involve travelling off campus, around or beyond Sheffield, to find and report local news for practical skills assessments.

-The course leader on Broadcast Journalism MA is Lynn Dixon (pictured).
+The joint course leaders on Broadcast Journalism MA are Lynn Dixon and Colin Sykes (pictured).